moj-analytical-services/mojap-metadata/README.md

     - _table\_location:_ (optional) database name needed for table DDL
     - _database\_name:_ (optional) S3 location of where table is stored needed for table DDL

     If primary_key or/and glue_table_properties are populated in the table schema/metadata, _generate\_from\_meta_ will update the metadata dictionary with these items.
 The key-value pairs in glue_table_properties must be of type string.
+Any properties that have special uses in AWS will not be updated (_glue_table_properties_aws variable in glue_converter).

 ```python
 import boto3